vietnguyenduc/vibecoding/prd-debt-repayment-web-app.md

 4. **Advanced Analytics:** The system will not include predictive analytics, machine learning, or complex financial modeling
 5. **Mobile App:** The system will be web-based only, no native mobile applications
 6. **Third-party Integrations:** The system will not integrate with external accounting software, banking APIs, or CRM systems in the initial version
-7. **Multi-currency Support:** The system will handle single currency only
+7. **Multi-currency Support:** The system will handle single currency per language (USD for English, VND for Vietnamese)
 8. **Audit Trail:** The system will not include comprehensive audit logging of all user actions

 ## 6. Technical Stack & Architecture